qormiman/xirja-backend/PROGRESS.md

 verified" line and the relevant section whenever real progress happens.

-**Last verified against the actual code/deployment: 24 Sept 2026 (updated same day four times — real shopping-list feature, then Browse + basic navigation, a reliability fix for Render free-tier cold starts, then a real Compare screen).**
+**Last verified against the actual code/deployment: 24 Sept 2026 (updated same day five times — real shopping-list feature, then Browse + basic navigation, a reliability fix for Render free-tier cold starts, a real Compare screen, then a fix for the database connection pool going stale).**

 ## What's built and confirmed real (verified by reading the actual code/repo, not from memory)